meowgorithm/dotfiles/README.md

 # The Meowgorithm Dotfiles, Collectors’ Edition

-This repo contains a Nix/Home Manager configuration to support a few systems, but the main ones are:
+This repo contains a Nix/Home Manager configuration to support a few systems:

-* NixOS x86_64
+- NixOS x86_64
-* macOS x86_64 and aarch64
+- macOS x86_64 and aarch64
-* Headless, general-purpose Linux x86_64
+- Headless general-purpose Linux x86_64

 ```bash
 # Enable flakes on non-NixOS systems: